fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

 </html>
 ```

 That’s it.
 Your first map is ready.
-You can find more about the differnet types of maps here.
+FusionCharts offers you more than 2000 different maps suitable for various purposes.
+You can find more about the different types of maps [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).

 ## Heat Map